MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/audit-log-activities.md

 ## Microsoft Project for the web activities

 You can search the audit log for activities in Microsoft Project for the web.
+Microsoft Project for the web is built on the [Microsoft Dataverse](https://powerplatform.microsoft.com/dataverse/) and has an associated Project Power App.
+To enable auditing for scenarios where the user is using the Microsoft Dataverse or the Project Power App, see the [System Settings Auditing tab](/power-platform/admin/system-settings-dialog-box-auditing-tab) guidance.
+For a list of entities related to Project for the web, see the [Export user data from Project for the web](/project-for-the-web/export-user-data-from-project-for-the-web#find-user-data-in-dataverse-with-the-advanced-find-search-feature) guidance.

 For information about Microsoft Project for the web, see [Microsoft Project for the web](https://support.microsoft.com/office/get-started-with-project-for-the-web-50bf3e29-0f0d-4b7a-9d2c-7c78389b67ad).

 >[!NOTE]
 >Auditing events for Microsoft Project for the web activities requires a paid Project Plan 1 license (or higher) in addition to the relevant Microsoft 365 license that includes entitlements to Audit (Premium).